 - Inability to perform on an exercise tolerance test at a workload equivalent to 5 METs or less due to dyspnea, fatigue, palpitations, and/or chest discomfort; three or more consecutive premature ventricular contractions, or at least 6 premature ventricular contractions per minute; a decrease in systolic pressure (blood pressure when the heart is contracting) during an increase in workload due to left ventricular dysfunction; or signs the brain isn't being fully oxygenated, like abnormal gait or mental confusion.

 If you are experiencing any of these signs or symptoms, talk to your doctor to see if you qualify for social security disability.

 If you don't qualify for disability benefits with the Blue Book, there is another way to be approved.
 The SSA will also consider a medical-vocational allowance by determining your Residual Functioning Capacity (RFC).
 Like Blue Book approval, you must be expected to be out of work for at least 12 months.

 The SSA figures out RFCs by measuring your age, education, and work history with your reported limitations.
 The SSA will put you into one of five ability categories—sedentary, light, medium, heavy, and very heavy.
-If the SSA can't reasonably find a job that you can do with your education and skills that meets the substantial gainful activity minimum (SGA), which is $1,180 a month in 2018, you may be approved.
+If the SSA can't reasonably find a job that you can do with your education and skills that meets their Substantial Gainful Activity (SGA) minimum, which, in 2023, is $1,470 per month for non-blind individuals and $2,460 per month for individuals who are blind, you may be approved.